-- 7. "Old-hand" with experience vs. "New kid on the block": It is recognized not all students enter Counseling 610 with the same experience background in counseling, diagnostics, sociology or psychology.
+7. "Old-hand" with experience vs. "New kid on the block": It is recognized not all students enter Counseling 610 with the same experience background in counseling, diagnostics, sociology or psychology.
 This class focuses on developing your ability, your knowledge and professional skills.
-You will be graded on how well you can recognize and apply appropriate theoretical concepts and the practical psychopathology methods and interpersonal therapy tactics taught in this course.
-You are not graded competitively with more experienced classmates on a curve. - 8.
-Copies of previous course examinations are circulating.
-Feel free to obtain a copy from one of your friends who has previously taken the class.
-You may use one or more previous tests in your review and general study; however, you may not refer to, look at, or reference prior tests during an actual class examination or "on-the-spot "pop-writ." - 9.
-Professional competencies: One of the hallmarks of this course is the excellent opportunity it affords for you to actually practice and receive "feedback" regarding the effectiveness identifying "problems" affecting clients who will depend upon your expertise.
+You will be graded on how well you learn and apply appropriate mental health clinical knowledge and skills taught in this course.
+You are not graded competitively or comparatively with more experienced classmates on a curve.

+8. Copies of previous course examinations are circulating.
+Feel free to obtain a copy from one of your friends who have previously taken the class.
+You may use one or more previous tests in your review and general study; however, except as stipulated in Part 2 of the Course Final Exam you may not refer to, look at, or reference prior tests or notes during an actual class examination or "on-the-spot "pop-quiz."

+9. Professional competencies: One of the hallmarks of this course is the excellent opportunity it affords for you to actually practice and receive "feedback" regarding the effectiveness identifying "problems" affecting clients who will depend upon your expertise.
 It is a "really great" course to develop your skill determining a particular theoretical strategy you might elect to use in a given case.
-When you subscribe to the class, you can look forward to one of the few opportunities mental health professionals experience in their careers to advise colleagues and in-turn, to receive positive suggestions from them.
+When you subscribe to the class, you can look forward to one of the few opportunities mental health professionals experience in their careers to advise colleagues and in-turn, receive positive suggestions from them.

-This is a challenging course, with "depth."
+This is an extremely challenging graduate course, with significant and complex content and "depth."
 Classes cover information you need to know to be successful in your professional work and to effectively assist clients.
 It is, realistically speaking, a "meat and potatoes class."

-As a professional career course engaged in training mental health counselors --- the second grade for the class, and successful completion of course requirements, entails your receiving a written professional performance critique and constructively acting upon suggestions.
+As a professional career course engaged in training mental health counselors --- the second grade for the class, and successful completion of course requirements entails your receiving a written professional performance critique and constructively acting upon suggestions.